I feel the saying ‘Knowledge is power’ is true, and I have experienced this since I earned my degree. I feel like I can do anything I put my mind to.

 Initially Beth made the decision to get a degree because she needed a backup plan.
 After all, she already had survived three work force reductions, and she was concerned she could lose her job next.
 That day never came.
 Instead, Beth earned her bachelor’s degree in business administration and began to reap the benefits of her hard work.

-Since graduating from Ashford University, Beth says she has been promoted at the USPS and has had more chances at other opportunities.
+Since graduating from Ashford University, Beth says she has been promoted at her job and has had more chances at other opportunities.

 In 2018, Beth reached a major career milestone when she celebrated her 30th year at the company.
 “I feel the saying ‘Knowledge is power’ is true, and I have experienced this since I earned my degree.
 I feel like I can do anything I put my mind to.”